SashaOstrow/CIT281-lab5/README.md

     Part 6: Add POST handling to server application and respond with JSON Part 7: Use Postman and POST request

-Use Postman and POST request
+Use Postman and POST request:

 :Test the post code by adding a POST request to Postman, adding a Content-Type header as application/json, and a JSON body with test data.